 Localizing Arches#

-If you want to support localization in your Arches instance, you’ll first need to do the following:
+If you want to support localization in your Arches instance, you’ll first need to install gettext on your system.
+This tool provides the basis for multilingual support for your Arches instance.

-1. Update your settings.py file by adding this import statement at the top:
+1. Update your settings.py (or settings_local.py) file by adding this import statement at the top:

 from django.utils.translation import gettext_lazy as _